 - American black bear – Though not as aggressive as the grizzly, which has been extirpated in Arizona anyway, the American black bear is still a creature to be careful around.
 Black bears who have gotten used to humans indirectly or directly feeding them are sometimes aggressive towards them.

 - Bark scorpion – This scorpion is considered the most venomous scorpion in all of North America.
 It’s common in Arizona, and its venom can kill a human if antivenin isn’t administered in time.
 It looks like its less venomous cousins but is more slender.
 It’s simply a good idea to avoid handling scorpions altogether.
+Check out some other types of scorpions in Arizona.

 - Rattlesnakes – The rattlesnakes of Arizona can also deliver a bite that can send an adult human to the hospital.
 As with the bark scorpion, antivenin has saved many a life or prevented long-lasting complications.